phax/ph-parent-pom/README.md

 ## News and noteworthy

 * v2.0.6 - work in progress
-    * Updated to dependency-check-maven 9.0.9
+    * Updated to dependency-check-maven 9.0.10
+    * Updated to forbiddenapis 3.7
     * Updated to JUnit 5.10.2
+    * Updated to maven-assembly-plugin 3.7.1
-    * Updated to maven-compiler-plugin 3.12.1
+    * Updated to maven-compiler-plugin 3.13.0
     * Updated to maven-failsafe-plugin 3.2.5
+    * Updated to maven-gpg-plugin 3.2.2
     * Updated to maven-javadoc-plugin 3.6.3
     * Updated to maven-jxr-plugin 3.3.2
     * Updated to maven-plugin-plugin 3.11.0